Agriculture Development Board (CADB)

 Farmland preservation is popular with residents of Salem county.
 Last year, voters supported a non-binding referendum dedicating two cents of the county tax rate for that purpose.

-Earlier this year, Freeholders announced they had set aside around $700,000 to preserve farmland.
+Earlier this year, County Commissioners announced they had set aside around $700,000 to preserve farmland.
 Money was found in capital accounts.

 A program allows the state to bear 75 percent of the costs, and the county 25 percent, official said.